Padraig20/NLP-Admission-Notes/README.md

 # NLP_admissionNotes
-The goal of the project is to train an NLP model which can extract diagnoses and diseases from admission notes.
-The dataset is publicly available here: http://trec-cds.org/topics2021.xml
+The objective of this project is to develop an NLP model capable of extracting diagnoses and diseases from admission notes.
+Admission notes are created by doctors when a patient is newly admitted to a hospital and typically contain personal information such as age, gender, and various medical conditions.
+However, the process of entering this information into the hospital's medical system, such as the Hospital Information System (HIS), can be time-consuming and challenging.
+Therefore, the aim is to train an advanced NLP model that can efficiently and accurately extract relevant diagnoses and diseases from these admission notes.
+The dataset containing pseudonymized admission notes is publicly available here: http://trec-cds.org/topics2021.xml

 ## Explanation